Full Requests

 • Ask for the next 100/150 pages, evaluate

-This is a bit extreme, but I have seen all sorts of iterations of this.
+This is a bit extreme, but I have seen all sorts of iterations of this for a novel submission.
 Why bother?
 Well, here’s the rationale.
-An agent who asks for a lot of partials ultimately ends up rejecting fewer fulls, because their decision process is long and fewer manuscripts get all the way to the full request.
+An agent who asks for a lot of partials ultimately ends up rejecting fewer fulls, because their decision process is long and fewer manuscripts get all the way to the full manuscript request (Dealing with a query rejection?
+Read the linked post).
 On the other hand, there are also agents who request a full after reading only the query.
-They probably reject the vast majority (~99%) of their fulls, since the first time they see a writing sample is when they get a full manuscript.
+They probably reject the vast majority (~99%) of their fulls, since the first time they see a writing sample is when they make a full manuscript request.
 I request a full after reading the query and the first 10 pages.
 I reject a vast majority of my full manuscripts, but not nearly as many as the person who reads only a query and asks for the full.

 There are a million reasons to stop reading a manuscript but there are also a million reasons to keep reading.
 With requesting a full and not a partial, I don’t have to stop, ask for more, stop, ask for more.
 I can read for as long as I’m riveted and, if that extends to the end of the manuscript, I’m a very happy agent.
 With a full at my disposal, I’m free to take my time, have my process, really dig in and mull things over without going back and forth with the writer.

-I wouldn’t advocate sending a full when asked for a partial, like I’d suggest you send a writing sample anyway, but I just hope you understand a little bit more of what goes through my mind and exactly what a full request from me means.
+I wouldn’t advocate sending a full when asked for a partial, like I’d suggest you send a writing sample anyway, but I just hope you understand a little bit more of what goes through my mind as a literary agent and exactly what a full request from me means.

 P.S.
 You always write posts that writers really care about! (me, anyway.)